lincent/slblog/neural_net_basics/neural-network.md

-## Intro
-Recently I've been learning about Neural Networks and found myself wanting to write about the how they work from a basic level.
+Recently I've been learning about Neural Networks and how they work.
+In this blog post I write a simple introduction in to some of the core concepts of a basic layered neural network.

 ## What is a neural network made of?